DocSalvager/kit/README.md

 Kit uses every "bashism" I can find since anything done in compiled code is many times faster than anything done in script.
 It would be impractical to try to make `kit` POSIX-compliant as it depends heavily upon bash introspection facilities like the `FUNCNAME[]` array that do not exist in POSIX shells.

+## Features
+  - A symlink pointing to the `kit` symlink or `kit-045` script with the name of a `kit` function, will initialize `kit` and invoke that function just as if it were called inside a script that sourced `kit`.
+  - User interaction functions try to use the best user interface tool available like `yad`(GTK GUI), `dialog`(curses graphics) or commandline text (CLI).
+  - Extensive diagnostic functions like the `--inspect` option to aid debugging.
+  - Extensive manpage-like help documentation for every single function (stored in `kit-045.meta`.

 ## Files
   `kit` is just a symlink to kit-045.

+  `kit.meta` is just a symlink to kit-045.meta.

   `kit-045` is the executable script.